-When do I have to complete the foundational skills requirements in writing, math, and reading?
+When do I have to complete the foundational skills requirements in writing and math?

-Students who do not satisfy the foundational skills requirements at entrance should complete them by exam or coursework (either at Pacific or elsewhere) no later than the end of summer school of their first year.
+Students who do not satisfy the foundational skills requirements at entrance should complete them no later than the end of summer school of their first year.

 Can students receive general education credit for Advanced Placement or International Baccalaureate exams?